Managing Mailbox Retention and Archiving Policies in Microsoft 365

 Recovering deleted items in Exchange Online

 Additionally, it’s also important to realize that Microsoft does not back up your data in Microsoft 365.
-Through native data protection in Exchange and SharePoint Online, they ensure they’ll never lose your current data, but if you have deleted an item, document, or mailbox for good, it’s gone.
-There’s no secret place where Microsoft’s support can get it back from (although it doesn’t hurt to try), hence the popularity of third-party backup solutions such as Office 365 Backup.
+Through native data protection in Exchange and SharePoint online they make sure that they’ll never lose your current data but if you have deleted an item, document or mailbox for good, it’s gone.
+There’s no secret place where Microsoft’s support can get it back from (although it doesn’t hurt to try), hence the popularity of third-party backup solutions such as Altaro Office 365 Backup.

 Litigation Hold – the “not so secret” secret